-The Board and its Trustees are fiduciaries under the Trust documents and applicable by law, making decisions for the benefit of the Trusts as a whole without other concerns or outside influence.
-All Trustees, whether they are elected, appointed, or ex officio, have the same fiduciary duty under the law.
+The Board and its members are fiduciaries, making decisions for the benefit of the Fund as a whole without other concerns or outside influence.
+All Board members, whether they are elected, appointed, or ex officio, have the same fiduciary duty under the law.
 This fiduciary duty has two components:

-- i.
-Duty of Loyalty.
-Under the duty of loyalty, Trustees have the sole and exclusive responsibility to administer the OPEB Trust in the interest of and for the exclusive purpose of providing benefits to the participating employers' participants in the OPEB Program and their beneficiaries.
-In making every decision, the Board must act according to a three-pronged legal formula that balances the interests of OPEB Trust stakeholders: (1) solely in the interest of providing OPEB Program benefits to Program participants and beneficiaries, (2) to minimize employer contributions necessary to fund the OPEB Program, and (3) to defray the expenses of administering the OPEB Trust.
-The Board's duty to participants and their beneficiaries takes precedence over any other duty. - ii.
-Duty of Prudence.
-Trustees must discharge their duties with the care, skill, prudence, and diligence that a prudent fiduciary familiar with the matters and the circumstances of each particular decision would use in the conduct of a similar enterprise with like aims.
-The Board must diversify OPEB Trust investments so as to minimize risk of loss and maximize the rate of return, unless under the circumstances it is clearly prudent not to do so.
-The Board may invest or delegate the authority to invest OPEB Trust assets through the purchase, holding, or sale of any form or type of investment, financial instrument, or financial transaction when prudent in the informed opinion of the Board.
+- Duty of Loyalty.
+Under the duty of loyalty, Board members have the sole and exclusive responsibility to administer the Fund to ensure prompt delivery of benefits to members and their beneficiaries.
+In making every decision, the Board must act according to a three-pronged legal formula that balances the interests of the Fund's stakeholders: (1) solely in the interest of providing benefits to members and beneficiaries, (2) to minimize employer contributions, and (3) to defray the expenses of administering the Fund.
+The Board's duty to members and their beneficiaries takes precedence over any other duty. - Duty of Prudence.
+Board members must discharge their duties with the care, skill, prudence, and diligence that a prudent fiduciary familiar with the matters and the circumstances of each particular decision would use in the conduct of a similar enterprise with like aims.
+The Board must diversify fund investments so as to minimize risk of loss and maximize the rate of return, unless under the circumstances it is clearly prudent not to do so.
+The Board may invest or delegate the authority to invest Fund assets through the purchase, holding, or sale of any form or type of investment, financial instrument, or financial transaction when prudent in the informed opinion of the Board.